 What will you be reading?

-The theme for this year’s Tolkien Reading Day is Nature and Industry.
+The theme for this year’s Tolkien Reading Day is Hope and Courage.
 You can, of course, read any works by Tolkien – fiction or non-fiction – that you personally enjoy.
-But some suggestions for what you might like to read as part of this year’s theme:

 How else you can participate

 Share you stories and photos in the comments below, on our Facebook page, or by following us on Twitter and using the hashtag #TolkienReadingDay.
 But, most of all, we’d love to see videos of you reading!

 Although we are currently facing our own enemy in the shadows, there are ways in which we can continue to enjoy the works of our beloved Tolkien.
 As the Tolkien Society we do not encourage or condone piracy or breaches of copyright in any way.
 We advise that any links that are shared on social media pages are those that are legal.
 Below is a list of possible ways you can enjoy reading or listening to Tolkien this Reading Day.

 Whatever you’re doing, take the opportunity to enjoy Tolkien’s works.